Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

+- Tampa Bay and its opponents have gone over the current 44-point total in 10 of 14 games (71.4%) this season.

-- Tampa Bay's games this season have gone over 44 points 10 of 14 times.
+- Carolina's games have gone over 44 points in six of 14 chances this season.

-- The two teams combine to average 48.7 points per game, 4.7 more than the over/under in this contest.
+- The two teams combine to score 48.7 points per game, 4.7 more than the total in this contest.

 - These two squads surrender a combined 44.3 points per game, 0.3 more than this contest's over/under.

-- The average total in Buccaneers games this season is 50.5, 6.5 points more than Sunday's over/under of 44.
+- The average total in Buccaneers games this season is 50.5, 6.5 points above Sunday's total of 44.

-- In 2021, games involving the Panthers have averaged a total of 44.1 points, 0.1 more than the set over/under in this contest.
+- The 44-point total for this game is 0.1 points below the 44.1 points per game average total in Panthers games this season.

 Buccaneers stats and trends

+- In Tampa Bay's 14 games this year, it has seven wins against the spread.

-- This season, the Buccaneers have an against the spread record of 5-1 in their six games as a favorite of 10.5 points or more.
+- This season, the Buccaneers have an ATS record of 5-1 in their six games as a favorite of 10 points or more.

-- Tampa Bay's games this year have hit the over on seven of 14 set point totals (50%).
+- Tampa Bay's games this year have eclipsed the over/under in 50% of its opportunities (seven times in 14 games with a set point total).

-- Tampa Bay is 7-4 against the spread and 9-2 overall in games when it records more than 22.4 points.
+- Tampa Bay is 7-4 against the spread and 9-2 overall in games when it puts up more than 22.4 points.

 - This year, the Buccaneers have turned the ball over 18 times, two more than the Panthers' takeaways (16).